hatdropper1977/john.soban.ski/content/gerard-manley-hopkins-1.md

 ![City Vice]({filename}/images/Gerard_Manley_Hopkins_1/08_City_Vice.png)

-Hopkins sees how cities reduce humankind on spiritual, intellectual, and physical planes.
-These illustrations lead Hopkins to lose his hope for humankind.
+Hopkins sees the city degrade men on spiritual, intellectual, and physical planes.
+These observations lead Hopkins to lose his hope for humankind.

 Spiritually speaking, the city breeds human degeneracy and filth.
 Its suffocating machinations destroy the would-be pious, allowing the immoral weeds of humanity to flourish.
 Hopkins’ city experiences include a string of exposures to the most base products of the modem city.
 These patterns of depravity sap both his faith in humanity and desire to live.
 He writes:

 > My Liverpool and Glasgow experience laid upon my mind a conviction, a truly crushing conviction, of the misery of town life to the poor and more than to the poor, of the misery of the poor in general, of the ***degradation even of our race, of the hollowness of this century’s civilization***: it made even life a burden to me to have daily thrust upon me the things I saw (Correspondence 97: Italics Mine)

 The “things” that Hopkins “sees” constantly in the city include unloved, disheveled children, prostitutes, and an array of public displays of immorality.
-The proximity of his Oxford residence includes “an oasis in which was to be found ... children begging or selling matches” and “omnipresent tramps and drunks” (Martin 369).
+Near his Oxford residence lies “an oasis in which was to be found ... children begging or selling matches” and “omnipresent tramps and drunks” (Martin 369).

 ![Victorian Drunks]({filename}/images/Gerard_Manley_Hopkins_1/09_Victorian_Drunks.png)